pboethig/Indd-Proxy/README.md

 - Open Project "Indd.sln"
 - Project->create

-###Run Tests
+### Run Tests
-- In Testwindow you can run all tests
+- In Testwindow you can run all nunit tests